 If we peeked inside your handbag we’d find…

-My hairbrush, my bullet journal, basalt blood orange lip balm and my phone.
+My hairbrush, my bullet journal, my phone + a lip balm.

 This might surprise you about me but…